nidragedd/nidragedd.github.io/_posts/2019-09-05-things-you-should-now-before-visiting-Paris.md

 {: .notice--success}

 ---
-# Let's get this party started !
+# Let's get this party started!
 The remainder of this post is organized into two topics:
 * The first one is related to data analysis and will aim to answer questions from this scenario:
 > Let's put myself in the shoes of a tourist who would love to come and visit Paris.
 As a tourist/foreigner, an Airbnb service user and also someone who absolutely does not know Paris, I would like to know what is the best period or the best place (or both) in order to plan my visit/holidays.
 As "best" can means a lot, here: